maflcko/b-c-gui-translations-review/reviews/sk.md

         <source>Proxy is &lt;b&gt;enabled&lt;/b&gt;: %1</source>
         <translation>Proxy sú &lt;b&gt;zapnuté&lt;/b&gt;: %1</translation>

 YES
-The adjective "zapnuté" is plural neuter or plural inanimate, but "Proxy" is singular masculine in Slovak, so it should be "zapnutý" (singular masculine) to agree with "Proxy".
+The word "Proxy" should be treated as singular ("Proxy je"), not plural ("Proxy sú"), in Slovak when referring to the status of a proxy as a service or feature, not multiple proxies.

 Correct translation:
 Proxy je &lt;b&gt;zapnutý&lt;/b&gt;: %1
 ```